Gaunt Sloth Assistant - v1.0.5

 It is always worth checking sourcecode in config.ts for more insightful information.

 Configuration can be created with gsloth init [vendor] command.
-Currently, anthropic, groq, deepseek, openai, google-genai, vertexai and xai can be configured with gsloth init [vendor].
+Currently, anthropic, groq, deepseek, openai, google-genai, vertexai, openrouter and xai can be configured with gsloth init [vendor].
 For providers using OpenAI format (like Inception), use gsloth init openai and then modify the configuration.

 cd ./your-project